Our Culture

 Growth Obscured by Index Construction

-The international opportunity set is vast, and investors who dig deeper would find that a majority of the fastest-growing businesses in the world are outside the United States.
+The international opportunity set is vast, and investors who dig deeper would find that a majority of the fastest-growing and best-performing businesses in the world are outside the United States.
+Our research suggests that over 75 percent of the fastest-growing MSCI ACWI constituents are found outside of the United States.
+Further, history shows that in each of the last 10 calendar years, most of the world’s 50 best-performing stocks were found outside of the United States.

 Indexes and Passive Management Miss the Growth